torvalds/linux/Documentation/filesystems/mmap_prepare.rst

 * mmap_action_simple_ioremap() - Sets up an I/O remap from a specified
   physical address and over a specified length.

+* mmap_action_map_kernel_pages() - Maps a specified array of `struct page` pointers in the VMA from a specific offset.

+* mmap_action_map_kernel_pages_full() - Maps a specified array of `struct
+  page` pointers over the entire VMA.
+The caller must ensure there are sufficient entries in the page array to cover the entire range of the described VMA.

 **NOTE:** The ``action`` field should never normally be manipulated directly, rather you ought to use one of these helpers.